 B-12 needs a very strong stomach acid to digest it.

-If you lose B-12, you will experience visual changes, gait problems, fatigue, tingling, memory problems, basically an array of disorders, because B12 is involved in so many crucial life-giving processes such as DNA synthesis, building crucial brain tissues such as myelin, in strengthening the immune system, in giving you energy, in controlling the metabolism—so many important things.
+If you lose B-12, you will experience visual changes, gait problems, fatigue, tingling, memory problems, basically an array of disorders, because B12 is involved in so many crucial life-giving processes such as DNA synthesis, in building crucial brain tissues such as myelin, in strengthening the immune system, in giving you energy, and in controlling the metabolism—so many important things.

 And simply taking supplements won’t help.
 Most of the over-the-counter ones do nothing, and how will your stomach absorb these vitamins and minerals if it cannot digest them properly?

-This is a supplement called Digest Formula, and it contains 50% pure, all natural apple cider vinegar and 50% betaine hydrochloride, which is a great acidifier for the stomach.
+This is a supplement called Digest Formula, and it contains 50% pure, all-natural apple cider vinegar and 50% betaine hydrochloride, which is a great acidifier for the stomach.

 This is what I take right before a meal to acidify my stomach.

-What I recommend for people who want to go on a protocol to completely balance the stomach acids or are suffering from issues such as acid-indigestion, bloating, heartburn, and acid reflux, is to slowly begin increasing the amount of the supplement you take before meals, going from one before every meal, up to two and then three before every meal.
+What I recommend for people who want to go on a protocol to completely balance the stomach acids, or are suffering from issues such as acid-indigestion, bloating, heartburn, and acid reflux, is to slowly begin increasing the amount of the supplement you take before meals, going from one before every meal, up to two and then three before every meal.

-You want to do this until you notice your stomach is behaving normally, and that you have no digestive issues at all—basically until you find you just feel really good all over, especially after you eat and in the evenings, when symptoms of heartburn and GERD tend to crop up.
+Do this until you notice your stomach is behaving normally, and that you have no digestive issues at all—basically until you find you just feel really good all over, especially after you eat and in the evenings, when symptoms of heartburn and GERD tend to crop up.